Arction/javascript-charts-performance-comparison/README.md

 - Higher bar corresponds to smoother performance.
 - Orange bar color means stuttering is visible to human eye.
 - Red bar color means stuttering is constant and feels laggy, or even unusable.

+Competitor results are kept unidentified (for example, "Competitor A").

 ### PC